 Like just about every other girl these days, my granddaughter wants to be Princess Elsa from “Frozen” this year.
 It seems to be the most popular costume of the year!
 After MUCH searching, I finally found her the costume for a reasonable price.
-But I wanted to do something fun with her hair.
+But of course she needed the signature Elsa braid.

 I started off with a trip to the craft store – this is a very low-cost project.
 I think I spent about $5 total since I had a 40% off coupon.
 All you need is a skein of yarn, a bit of ribbon, and a handful of foam snowflake stickers.

 The next step was to determine how long I wanted the Elsa braid to be.
 Luckily, I had a box that was about the right size.
 Initially, I thought 4 feet long would be plenty for an Elsa braid, so I started wrapping it shortways around the box.
 But I underestimated how much the braiding would shorten it.
 So I started again, wrapping the strands lengthwise instead.
 The box was 3 feet tall, so when cut in half, I would end up with a 6 foot length.

 You want a nice fat braid, so I allowed for 25 strands for each section of the braid, so I did a total of 75 wraps.

 Then while holding one edge, I cut along the top edge to give me a total of 75 6-foot long strands.

 After cutting, I tied the yarn into a big knot to hold it together on one end.
 At this point, there was a brief pause while I remembered that I only have boys and therefore have extremely limited experience with braiding hair.
 I found a few great tutorials on YouTube (where else!) that showed me a few basic braiding techniques.